-A survey of Greek civilization through the Hellenistic Age, and a treatment of Roman civilization to the fifth century A.D, with emphasis on literature, art, philosophy, political institutions, and political developments.
-Prerequisite: HIS 111, 112.
+This course presents a survey of Greek civilization through the Hellenistic Age, and a treatment of Roman civilization to the fifth century A.D, with emphasis on literature, art, philosophy, political institutions, and political developments.
+Prerequisites: HIS 111, 112.
 Offered on sufficient demand.